webgaurav02/Tic-Tac-Toe/README.md

 ## About

 Welcome to the EventListeners Pro Max Tic Tac Toe Game!
 This project is our entry for the first round of the "Game of Codes" competition, a part of the annual technical fest, Cognitia, at the National Institute of Technology Meghalaya.
-Our team members, Gaurav Joshi, Vanshika Sarraf, and Gunnu Lavanya, have worked hard to create this fun and engaging Tic Tac Toe game using HTML, CSS, and JavaScript.
+This fun and engaging Tic Tac Toe game is built using HTML, CSS, and JavaScript.

 ## How to Play